vipulnaik/diet-exercise-health/notes/2023-09-19-onward-air-quality-issues.md

   doing desk work.
 I experienced a sense of relief/improvement after wearing the mask, suggesting that the air quality was indeed weighing me down.

+## 2023-09-21 and 2023-09-22: continued precautions

+On both 2023-09-21 and 2023-09-22, I continued keeping the windows closed and wearing the KN95 mask for large parts of the day as a precautionary measure.

+I stopped using the mask around the afternoon of 2023-09-22, after it seemed like the indoor air quality was decent and the costs of mask fatigue seemed to exceed any benefits of protection.

+Outdoor AQI started to improve on Friday evening, with the Berkeley average dropping below 100 consistently over several hours.

+## 2023-09-23: window reopened

+On the morning of 2023-09-23, after over 12 hours with the AQI being below 100, I reopened a window.
+I continued to not go for my morning jog for now.